Amy McGrath announces bid to take on Sen. Mitch McConnell in 2020

 McGrath's candidacy marks a significant recruiting coup for Democrats.
 She emerged as an unlikely fundraising juggernaut in her congressional race, bringing in millions of dollars after her campaign released a biographical video that went viral, and becoming a Democratic celebrity in the process.

-But it was not enough for McGrath to best Barr, who won by about 3 points in the 2018 election.
+But it was not enough for McGrath to best Barr, who won by about 3 points in the 2018 election, despite being outspent by McGrath by nearly $3 million.

 In the race against McConnell, McGrath appears poised to run as a moderate seeking to break the partisan gridlock in Washington.
-In an interview Tuesday on MSNBC's "Morning Joe," McGrath said she had watched the Democratic presidential debate and was concerned that many candidates were positioning themselves too far to the left.
+In an interview Tuesday on MSNBC's "Morning Joe," McGrath said she had watched the Democratic presidential debate and was concerned that many candidates were positioning themselves too far to the left on issues like health care.

+McGrath will have her work cut out for her, however.
+President Donald Trump won Kentucky by nearly 30 points in 2016, and his presence at the top of the ticket in 2020 will likely help drive Republican voters to the polls.

+Meanwhile, McConnell has shown himself to be a canny and ruthless opponent.
+In 2014, he beat back a much-hyped rival, Democrat Alison Lundergan Grimes, in a 15-point victory.